How to Grow Beautiful, Healthy Eyelashes

 According to dermatologists, this stimulates eyelid circulation and eyelash growth.

-Use an appropriate eyelash mask
+Use an appropriate eyeliner

-Mascaras that are sold as “waterproof” are usually more dangerous for eyelashes because it’s more difficult to remove.
+Mascaras that are sold as “waterproof” are usually more dangerous for eyelashes because they’re more difficult to remove.
 Also, remember to keep your curler clean, as this is usually a source of bacteria.